sandipan211/DL-templates/AlexNet/README.md

 - For more details on the implemented architecture, go through the architecture() method in alexNet.py, and you can also read my study on AlexNet.

 ### 2. cifar10_utils.py
-**Step 1.** Downloads the data (if it does not exist already), displaying a tqdm progress bar.
+- Downloads the data (if it does not exist already), displaying a tqdm progress bar.
 If extracted dataset is not present in the directory, then extracts it into the 'cifar-10-batches-py' folder.

-**Step 2.** Preprocesses the training, validation and testing sets and stores them into pickle files.
+- Preprocesses the training, validation and testing sets and stores them into pickle files.

-**Step 3.** Has utility functions to resize data into batches of 227x227x3 and returns them to calling functions.
+- Has utility functions to resize data into batches of 227x227x3 and returns them to calling functions.